"Sociology should be where academia and communities intersect."

 Dr. Naliyah Kaya

-Working in student affairs at a public university allows me to tie community-based co-curricular experiences into my courses.
-One such example is what I call “poetic public sociology.”
-In the educational environments I foster for students, both inside and outside of the classroom, I utilize poetry as a medium for teaching and social change.
-I encourage students to engage in artistic expression as they examine their identity, beliefs and values.
-More specifically, I ask students to explicitly write themselves into their work and become cognizant of their privileged and oppressed identities as well as how their experiences and the intersectionality of their identities shape the lens through which they view society.
-It is my hope that through this process of self-exploration students will embrace cultural pluralism, find commonalities across differences and engage in research and dialogues that seek to benefit the greater good of society through positive social action.
+Her background rooted in student affairs and social justice is evident in the ways in which she ties co-curricular experiences into her courses and ensures that the majority of her courses are Z-courses, meaning there is zero cost for books and materials.
+In the educational environments she fosters for students, both inside and outside of the classroom, she utilizes art as a medium for teaching and social change.
+She encourage students to engage in artistic expression as they examine their identity, beliefs, and values.
+More specifically, she asks students to explicitly write themselves into their work and become cognizant of their social identities as well as how their experiences and the intersectionality of their identities shape the lens through which they view society.
+It is her hope that through this process of self-exploration students will embrace cultural pluralism, find commonalities across differences, and engage in research and dialogues that seek to benefit the greater good of society through positive social action.